 👄 The OraQuick test is an oral swab test.

 Now with results in about a minute, everyone should know their status.
 Learn yours and about advanced treatment and prevention options.
-Our certified staff offer three types of testing:
+Our certified staff offer three types of testing, so you can confidently know your status.

 Ask About Testing Together.
 Couples, spouses, or individuals in a sexual relationship have the option to get tested and receive results at the same time.